Saint-Charles River (Quebec City): Kabir-Kouba Waterfall

-This river crosses the Wyandot territory of Wendake at the north of Quebec City.
-Rapids and waterfalls are found in this section under the name of Kabir Kouba or «Silver Serpent» in Wyandot language.
+This river crosses the Wendat territory of Wendake at the north of Quebec City.
+Rapids and waterfalls are found in this section under the name of Kabir Kouba or «Silver Serpent» in Wendat language.
 The Parc de la Falaise et de la chute Kabir Kouba along the falls at this place has an interpretation center and trails allowing visitors to observe the 28 m Kabir Kouba waterfall in a 42 m canyon, a rich flora and fossils as old as 455 million years.
-A song from the singer Claire Pelletier, Kabir Kouba, refers to the many Wyandot legends that revolve around the river.
+A song from the singer Claire Pelletier, Kabir Kouba, refers to the many Wendat legends that revolve around the river.

 Other parks

 Many other parks are located along the course of Saint-Charles River.
 Among the main ones, is the largest park in Québec City, Chauveau Park (larger than the Plains of Abraham with its 120 ha against 108), and that is also the site of the Québec urban fishing Festival, that allows many fishing related activities in the river, where fish is released in preparation for the event.
 Les Saules Park, where people can see the gardens of the O'Neill House.
 In Loretteville, citizens can walk, ride and enjoy fresh air on the shores of the St-Charles River and in Jean-Roger-Durand Park.